lbr-stack/pyfri/README.md

 * `et1, ..., et7`: The external torque for the robot.
 * `dt`: The sample time specified on the KUKA controller.

+See the [examples/LBRJointSineOverlay.py](examples/LBRJointSineOverlay.py) example that demonstrates how to easily collect data from the robot.

 # Examples

 First, ensure the corresponding Java applications for each example are installed (these were supplied with KUKA Sunrise).